Skip to main content

 Pipelines Configurations as Code

-Pipelines relies on configurations written in HashiCorp Configuration Language (HCL) to drive dynamic behavior.
-These configurations are primarily used by Pipelines to determine how to interact with cloud environments within the context of the Infrastructure As Code (IaC) within a code repository.
+Pipelines uses configurations written in HashiCorp Configuration Language (HCL) to enable dynamic behavior.
+These configurations direct Pipelines in managing interactions with cloud environments, using Infrastructure as Code (IaC) stored in a repository.

-At a high level, Pipelines will read these configurations by parsing all files that end with .hcl within a directory named .gruntwork or a single file named gruntwork.hcl.
-In typical usage, the configurations that are global to the git repository will be defined within the .gruntwork directory at the root of the repository, and configurations that are specific to a particular terragrunt.hcl file (a "unit") will be located in the same directory as the terragrunt.hcl file.
+To process configurations, Pipelines parses all .hcl files within a .gruntwork directory or a single file named gruntwork.hcl.
+Typically, global configurations relevant to the entire repository are placed in the .gruntwork directory at the root, while configurations specific to a particular terragrunt.hcl file (referred to as a "unit") reside in the same directory as the corresponding terragrunt.hcl file.

 info

-We recommend reading our concepts page on the HCL language to ensure you're up to date on the specifics of HCL before diving into pipelines configuration
+We recommend reviewing our concepts page on the HCL language to ensure familiarity with its features before configuring Pipelines.

-The minimum configurations required for Pipelines to operate correctly will vary depending on context.
-For the most common usage, Pipelines will need to be able to determine how to authenticate with a cloud provider in order to run Terragrunt commands.
-If it is not able to do so in a context where it is required, Pipelines will throw an error.
+The minimum configuration required for Pipelines to function depends on the specific context.
+In most scenarios, Pipelines must determine how to authenticate with a cloud provider to execute Terragrunt commands.
+If authentication is not configured where required, Pipelines will generate an error.

-The following is an example of a minimal configuration for a single Terragrunt unit that tells Pipelines how to authenticate with AWS using OIDC:
+Below is an example of a minimal configuration for a single Terragrunt unit, demonstrating how to enable Pipelines to authenticate with AWS using OIDC:

 # gruntwork.hcl